dmitrybubyakin/nova-medialibrary-field/README.md

 Laravel Nova field for managing the Spatie media library.

-This is the documentation for v2.
+This is the documentation for v2 and v3.
 For v1 follow this [link](https://github.com/dmitrybubyakin/nova-medialibrary-field/tree/1.2.2)

 Features:
  - add media on update/create views